 How To Win A Bidding WarJonathan

-The housing market has extremely tight inventory and as a result there are often multiple bids on a home.
+Housing markets are extremely tight and there are often multiple bids and in some markets the asking price is often a starting price.
 If you find yourself competing with multiple bidders, here are some tips to come out on top and win a bidding war.

 Have a preapproval letter.
 A preapproval letter shows you are serious and there won’t be trouble getting a mortgage.
 Without this other bidders will be in a much stronger position.